presarjr/editing-github_demo/0304-in_class_exercise.md

 1. If possible, patients should try to avoid going up and down stairs themselves.
 2. The candidate formally decided to launch her campaign.
-3. We decided to enforce the law actually.
+3. We decided to actually enforce the law.

 ## Dangling Modifiers: